sezdevx/env/README.md

 and remove them by another script if necessary.
 A sample script code is provided in the script file.

+## Finding open ports locally
+**findOpenPorts.sh** can be used to list all ports where local programs are listening on.

 ## Managing simple bash variables
 **manageVars.sh** is used to manage variables in **$ENV_HOME_DIR/ext/bash/bashVars.sh** file.
 This file is a set of key value pairs where